cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 1. Get all instances
 2. Get a specific instance
+3. Get all instances with human readable fields
-3. Get all instances associated with a specific parent instance
+4. Get all instances associated with a specific parent instance
-4. Get all instances matching the search criteria
+5. Get all instances matching the search criteria

 #### Get all instances